marcwrobel/ansible-collection-assertions/README.md

 # ansible-collection-assertions

-A reusable collection of assertions
+A reusable collection of assertions for writing Ansible Molecule tests.